bitshares/dev.bitshares.works/docs/bts_guide/tutorials/index.rst

 * `How an Exchange can integrate their services to the BitShares UI Wallet - Gateway Integration Requirements <https://github.com/bitshares/bitshares-ui/wiki/Gateway-Integration-Requirements>`_ : from BitShares UI wiki
 * :ref:`How can I enable RPC Logging? <rpc-logging>`
 * :ref:`How to script Websockets by Python <websocket-script-support>`
-* `How to use BitShares-core behind HaProxy <https://github.com/bitshares/bitshares-core/wiki/HaProxy-and-BitShares>`_

 Assets
 ===========
 * Read: User Guide `BitShartes Assets Tokens <http://how.bitshares.works/en/latest/bts_holders/tokens.html>`_